simmsm/sqlalchemy_challenge/README.md

 # sqlalchemy_challenge

-Instructions
-Congratulations!
 You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii.
-To help with your trip planning, you decide to do a climate analysis about the area.
-The following sections outline the steps that you need to take to accomplish this task.
+This analysis compiles weather data and vacation destination data in a Flask App to display the ideal weather conditions and hotels to stay at.

 Part 1: Analyze and Explore the Climate Data
-In this section, you’ll use Python and SQLAlchemy to do a basic climate analysis and data exploration of your climate database.
-Specifically, you’ll use SQLAlchemy ORM queries, Pandas, and Matplotlib.
-To do so, complete the following steps:
+Used Python and SQLAlchemy to do climate analysis and data exploration of a climate database.
+Specifically, using SQLAlchemy ORM queries, Pandas, and Matplotlib.

 Part 2: Design Your Climate App
-Now that you’ve completed your initial analysis, you’ll design a Flask API based on the queries that you just developed.
-To do so, use Flask to create your routes as follows:
+Design a Flask API based on the queries that I developed in part 1.
+This is done by using Flask to create routes.